rocity/readmegen/README.md

 # Readmegen
-An interface that lets me generate Markdown files that has a "title" and a "list".
+A Flask app that lets me generate Markdown files that has a "title" and a "list".

 # Install
 - `pip install -r requirements.txt`